 An Introduction: Australian Shepherd Temperament

-The Australian Shepherd, or Aussie, is an incredibly popular breed and due to its high intelligence and unlimited energy these dogs are great pets and loyal companions.
+The Australian Shepherd, or Aussie, is a prevalent breed, and due to its high intelligence and unlimited energy, these dogs are great pets and loyal companions.

 Are you thinking about adding this fabulous Australian Shepherd dog to your family?
-There are many interesting things that you probably didn’t know about Aussies.
-Now, it’s time to learn more about these amazing dogs particularly about Australian Shepherd Temperament.
-Keep on reading to find out more interesting information about the breed.
+There are many exciting things that you probably didn’t know about Aussies.
+Now, it’s time to learn more about these fantastic dogs, mainly Australian Shepherd Temperament.
+Keep on reading to find out more exciting information about the breed.

 1. The appearance of an Aussie